Always (1985 film): Plot

-A couple, on the verge of divorce, find themselves questioning their decision to separate when fellow friends and neighbors, oblivious to their marital troubles, assemble at their Los Angeles house for a 4th of July weekend party.
+A couple, on the verge of divorce, find themselves questioning their decision to separate when fellow friends and neighbors, oblivious to their marital troubles, assemble at their Los Angeles house for a July 4 weekend party.

 Title controversy

 Always director Henry Jaglom was asked in the media about how he felt about Steven Spielberg calling his 1989 movie Always, the same title Jaglom used for his 1985 film.
 To which Jaglom responded:

-“Personally, I am delighted,” Jaglom said, “as it seems to me this will help sell quite a few videocassettes for me, once our two movies find themselves side by side in the video store bins, rentable at two bucks each, no matter what their original budget.”
+"Personally, I am delighted," Jaglom said, "as it seems to me this will help sell quite a few videocassettes for me, once our two movies find themselves side by side in the video store bins, rentable at two bucks each, no matter what their original budget."

 Critical reception

-The New York Times, "ALWAYS, Henry Jaglom's fifth and most amiable film to date, is set in the Los Angeles of today, but its sensibilities are rooted in the 1960's, the decade of the so-called film explosion, when anyone with access to a camera could call himself a film maker."
+Vincent Canby of The New York Times wrote that the film, "Jaglom's fifth and most amiable film to date, is set in the Los Angeles of today, but its sensibilities are rooted in the 1960's, the decade of the so-called film explosion, when anyone with access to a camera could call himself a film maker."

-Time Out, "Audiences will have no problem relating to the universal desire for love and affection, nor in identifying with Jaglom's predicament.
+Time Out criticized the movie's characterization, writing: "Audiences will have no problem relating to the universal desire for love and affection, nor in identifying with Jaglom's predicament.
 What they might find difficult is actually liking any of the characters involved."